chrisdone/website/hakyll/posts/monads.markdown

 * Cartesian products/SQL ([C#’s LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query))

 One of the Haskell designers[^6] in the 90s just came up with a **class/interface that worked for all of these**.
-As he was into category theory, related it to the idea of a Monad.
+As he was into category theory, he related it to the idea of a "monad".
 The types also sort of match the theory if you squint hard enough.

 Then they came up with a syntax (actually, two[^1]) that was syntactic sugar for